timescale/docs/api/create_hypertable.md

 other tables.

 When converting a normal SQL table to a hypertable, pay attention to how you handle constraints.
-A hypertable can contain foreign keys to normal SQL table columns, but the reverse is not allowed.
+A hypertable can contain foreign keys to normal SQL table columns and vice versa.
+However, this does not work between hypertables.
 UNIQUE and PRIMARY constraints must include the partitioning key.

 The deadlock is likely to happen when concurrent transactions simultaneously try